jsbenjamins/gazecode/README.md

   This software allows for fast and flexible manual classification of any mobile eye-tracking data.
-Currently Pupil Labs and Tobii Pro Glasses data are supported.
+Currently Pupil Labs and Tobii Pro Glasses data are fully supported.
 The software loads an exported visualisation (video file) and the data of a mobile eye-tracking measurement, runs a fixation detection algorithm (adaptation of Hooge and  Camps, 2013, Frontiers in Psychology, 4,
   996) and offers a simple to use interface to browse through and categorise the detected fixations.
+For this version that is integrated with GlassesViewer to work, make sure to download GlassesViewer (https://github.com/dcnieho/GlassesViewer) and put it in the same directory as were your gazecode directory is located (e.g. <rootdir>/gazecode and <rootdir>/GlassesViewer).

   How to use:
   1) Place the GazeCode files in a directory to which you can easily navigate